West Nile FAQ

 What is the incubation period in humans (time from infection to onset of disease symptoms) for the West Nile disease?

-The incubation period is usually 2 to 15 days.
+The incubation period is usually two to 15 days.

 How long do symptoms last?